Pichi Richi Railway and Southern Flinders

 On our arrival back at Port Augusta we return to our accommodation with time to freshen up before dinner.

-(includes cooked breakfast, light lunch and three course dinner)
+(includes cooked breakfast, light lunch and two course dinner)

 After breakfast we set our for a day of stunning scenery in the Southern Flinders Ranges.
 As we journey to Quorn we pass Mount Brown, named after Robert Brown who was the naturalist aboard Matthew Flinders’ ship, the first to circumnavigate Australia.
 We’ll drive through the Richman Valley and see views of Devils’ Peak, so named because it was thought to look like the face of the devil looking towards the heavens.